 4. Working with dynamic user probes

-).
+In this lab you will experiment with probing dynamic user probes (uprobes).
 These are locations in userland applications and libraries that are made available on-demand by the kernel uprobe subsystem.

-kernel will dynamically replace the target address with an INT3
+kernel will dynamically replace the target address with an INT3 (0xCC) instruction.

 The original instruction is saved into a special part of the process address space and will later be single stepped there.
-Eventually if the breakpoint (INT3
+Eventually if the breakpoint (INT3)

-subsystem will get notified and registered callbacks will be run.
+is hit, the uprobe subsystem will get notified and registered callbacks will be run.

 With a uprobe, any instruction in a userland application can be traced.
 However, with great power comes great responsibility: for every traced instruction we must dive into the kernel to execute additional code to satisfy the required tracing scripts and this adds latency into the application being traced.
 While every effort is made to ensure this cost is kept to a minimum it is worth keeping this in mind when tracing latency sensitive parts of applications.

 NOTE: This version of the lab is specific to the Scale 22x lab which is being ran on nix based systems.
-This means that the path to libraries will be in the nix store (i.e, paths beginning with /nix/store
+This means that the path to libraries will be in the nix store (i.e, paths beginning with /nix/store).
+Normally you'd expect your system libraries such as libc to be in more friendly looking locations :-) .

 uprobe format